Loara/HDLNext/DOC.md

      *signal/out port name* = *signal expression*;

-   All these statements are (theoretically) executed in parallel so ordering doesn't matter.
+   All these statements represent wire connections so ordering doesn't matter, moreover these statements are continuously evaluated until each signal/output port has a value.
+For example with the following code

+       A = B;
+       B = `1;
+       C = A;

+   `A`, `B` and `C` would all be equal to <code>`1</code>.

    In VHDL/Verilog you must first define all your signals and declare their type before using it.
 Here signals aren't declared in a separate line, but they are defined when you use it for the first time.
 However, each signal/ouput port can appear at the left side of `=` symbol **only once**, so the following code would issue an error

        A = `1;
        A = `0;